-Being born in a print shop with the smell of ink in his nostrils, paper between his toes, colours and shapes all around him; becoming a designer, printmaker, photographer and wordsmith was inevitable for Andrew.
+Being born to a sixth generation printer with roots dating back as far as 1876 in Riga, Latvia and with the smell of ink in his nostrils, paper between his toes, type, shapes and colours all around him; becoming a designer, printmaker, photographer and wordsmith was inevitable for Andrew.

 Andrew wanted to be the first member of his family to go to University; having a curiosity for most things and the What, When, Why, Where and How of a story or event.
 After getting straight A’s, Andrew was well on his way but right in the middle of his exams his father passed away.
 The dilemma was stark – follow his intended career path or inherit the family business – one that he candidly admits was in dire financials straights.